 Most Canadian programs have the prerequisite of a Bachelor’s degree and in the absence of having one, this became a non-starter.
 For the few Canadian MBA programs that do consider leadership experience as an entry credential, the programs are structured in a way that is not feasible for the average person – ex.
 In person each Friday, paired with astronomical tuition didn’t feel attainable or conducive to maintaining a Monday to Friday work schedule and upholding family commitments.

 What were your apprehensions before studying and what would you say to others feeling the same?

-Being completely vulnerable, I suffer from imposter syndrome, while I have had success and have grown my career, I was afraid that not having a Bachelor’s degree would put me behind in terms of academic requirements.
-I was worried that I wouldn’t be able to keep pace with my peers, but that could not be farther from the truth which is great.
+Being completely vulnerable, I suffer from imposter syndrome; while I have had success and have grown my career, I was afraid that not having a Bachelor’s degree would put me behind in terms of academic requirements.
+I was worried I wouldn’t be able to keep pace with my peers, but that could not be farther from the truth, which is great.

 There are so many challenges that occur naturally every day, don’t become your own obstacle.
 Get out of your own way and trust yourself to rise to the occasion.

 How did you find the structure of the course?